scriptPilot/google-calendar-synchronization/README.md

 ## Installation

 1. Backup all Google Calendars to be able to restore them if something went wrong.
-2. Open [Google Apps Script](https://script.google.com/) and create a new project `Calendar Synchonization`.
+2. Open [Google Apps Script](https://script.google.com/) and create a new project `Calendar Synchronization`.
 3. Replace the `Code.gs` file content with [this code](https://raw.githubusercontent.com/scriptPilot/google-calendar-synchronization/refs/heads/main/dist/Code.gs).
 4. Click at the `+` next to `Services`, add `Google Calendar API` `v3` as `Calendar`.